kb0207/Product-Landing-Page/readme.md

 User Stories:

-Your product landing page should have a header element with a corresponding id="header" You can see an image within the header element with a corresponding id="header-img" (A logo would make a good image here) Within the #header element, you can see a nav element with a corresponding id="nav-bar" You can see at least three clickable elements inside the nav element, each with the class nav-link
+Your product landing page should have a header element with a corresponding id="header" <br>
+You can see an image within the header element with a corresponding id="header-img" (A logo would make a good image here) Within the #header element, you can see a nav element with a corresponding id="nav-bar" You can see at least three clickable elements inside the nav element, each with the class nav-link